cyberknight07/ShopSphere/4.JS/15.Object Practise/object.destructuring.md

-Here’s a clean and professional **README.md** documentation for your code 👇

----

 # 📘 JavaScript Object Manipulation (Spread vs Assign)

 This project demonstrates how JavaScript objects can be merged and manipulated using: